Manufacturing: Manufacturing and investment

 In addition to general overviews, researchers have examined the features and factors affecting particular key aspects of manufacturing development.
 They have compared production and investment in a range of Western and non-Western countries and presented case studies of growth and performance in important individual industries and market-economic sectors.

 On June 26, 2009, Jeff Immelt, the CEO of General Electric, called for the United States to increase its manufacturing base employment to 20% of the workforce, commenting that the U.S. has outsourced too much in some areas and can no longer rely on the financial sector and consumer spending to drive demand.
 Further, while U.S. manufacturing performs well compared to the rest of the U.S. economy, research shows that it performs poorly compared to manufacturing in other high-wage countries.
 A total of 3.2 million – one in six U.S. manufacturing jobs – have disappeared between 2000 and 2007.
 In the UK, EEF the manufacturers organisation has led calls for the UK economy to be rebalanced to rely less on financial services and has actively promoted the manufacturing agenda.

 Major manufacturing nations

-According to the United Nations Industrial Development Organization (UNIDO), China is the top manufacturer worldwide by 2019 output, producing 28.7% of the total global manufacturing output, followed by United States, Japan, Germany and India.
+According to the United Nations Industrial Development Organization (UNIDO), China is the manufacturer with the highest output worldwide in 2023, producing 28.7% of the total global manufacturing output, followed by the United States of America, Germany, Japan, and India.

 UNIDO also publishes a Competitive Industrial Performance (CIP) Index, which measures the competitive manufacturing ability of different nations.
 The CIP Index combines a nation's gross manufacturing output with other factors like high-tech capability and the nation's impact on the world economy.
-Germany topped the 2020 CIP Index, followed by China, South Korea, the United States and Japan.
+Germany topped the 2020 CIP Index, followed by China, South Korea, the United States, and Japan.

+In 2023, the manufacturing industry in the United States accounted for 10.70% of the total national output, employing 8.41% of the workforce.
+The total value of manufacturing output reached $2.5 trillion.
+In 2023, Germany's manufacturing output reached $844.93 billion, marking a 12.25% increase from 2022.
+The sector employed approximately 5.5 million people, accounting for around 20.8% of the workforce.

 List of countries by manufacturing output

-These are the top 50 countries by total value of manufacturing output in US dollars for its noted year according to World Bank.
+These are the top 50 countries by total value of manufacturing output in U.S. dollars for its noted year according to World Bank: